 Nebraska Methodist College offers free, confidential counseling to all currently enrolled students.
 These services are to assist the students in making adjustments in their academic and personal life.
 Licensed counselors trained in a variety of issues staff the counseling office.

-Common counseling issues include test anxiety, relationships/codependency, stress management, time management, anxiety, substance abuse, eating disorders, depression, grief and loss issues, adjusting to college life, parenting/family issues, and career/vocational issues.
+Common counseling issues include test anxiety, relationships/codependency, stress management, time management, anxiety, substance abuse, depression, grief and loss issues, adjusting to college life, parenting/family issues and career/vocational issues.

 Strict confidentiality is maintained at all times.
 No information is released without written authorization from the student.
 All counseling records are kept separate from other College records and are accessible only by Professional Counseling staff members.
 However, there are limits to confidentiality.
 They include the following: